risk-first/website/introduction/Cadence.md

 The right answer is to use multiple feedback loops:

 ![Different actions have different feedback loops](images/generated/introduction/cadence.png)

-## Re-cap

-Let's look at the journey so far:

- - In [A Simple Scenario](A-Simple-Scenario) we looked at how risk pervades every goal we have in life, big or small.
-We saw that risk stems from the fact that our [Internal Model](Glossary#Internal-Model) of the world couldn't capture everything about reality, and so some things were down to chance.

- - In the [Development Process](Development-Process) we looked at how common software engineering conventions like Unit Testing, User Acceptance Testing and Integration could help us manage the risk of taking an idea to production, by _gradually_ introducing it to reality in stages.

- - Then, generalizing the lessons of the Development Process article, we examined the idea that [Meeting Reality](Meeting-Reality) frequently helps flush out [Hidden Risks](Glossary#hidden-risk) and improve your [Internal Model](Glossary#Internal-Model).

- - In [It's All Risk Management](All-Risk-Management) we took a leap of faith:  Could _everything_ we do just be risk management?
-And we looked at the RAID log and thought that maybe it could be.

- - Next, in [A Software Project Scenario](Software-Project-Scenario) we looked at how you could treat the project-as-a-whole as a risk management exercise, and treat the goals from one day to the next as activities to mitigate risk.

- - [Evaluating Risk](Evaluating-Risk) was an aside, looking at some terminology and the useful concept of a Risk Register.

- - Finally, above, we looked at [Cadence](Cadence), and how feedback loops allow you Navigate the [Risk Landscape](Glossary#risk-landscape) more effectively, by showing you more quickly when you're going wrong.

-What this has been building towards is supplying us with a vocabulary with which to communicate to our team-mates about which Risks are important to us, which actions we believe are the right ones, and which tools we should use.

 In the next section [De-Risking](De-Risking) we're going to introduce a few more useful terms for thinking about risk.